Frequently Asked Questions

 - Appropriate thesis/senior project paperwork during your final semester

 If you would like help checking your Honors hours or paperwork, please come to the Honors Program Office in room 118 in Neihardt.

 I am graduating early/late; what do I do?

 If you are graduating LATE and would like to graduate from the Honors program, you must fulfill all graduation requirements (24 Honors hours, a 3.5 cumulative GPA or above, and an Honors thesis/senior project) by the time you graduate.
 The thesis/senior project and all final semester paperwork related to it are due the semester you wish to graduate.
-Other paperwork, such as the Statement of Academic Interest and Thesis/Senior Project Prospectus, should be turned in according to the original timeline.
+Other paperwork, such as the Thesis/Senior Project Prospectus, should be turned in according to the original timeline.
 If you are interested in an extension to turn in your Thesis/Senior Project prospectus late, you must meet with an Honors Program faculty member for special permission.
 Please stop by the Honors Program Office, 118 Neihardt or e-mail the office at email@example.com

 If I lose my textbook scholarship, am I removed from the Honors Program?
 Can the scholarship be reinstated if I return to good standing in the Honors Program?

 If you lose your textbook scholarship you are absolutely still welcome in the Honors program.
 While loss of the textbook scholarship is regrettable, students who lose the scholarship are still considered members of the Honors Program and may still graduate with Honors, provided they meet all requirements.
 We encourage you to work to return to good standing within the program.

 Unfortunately, once the textbook scholarship is lost, it cannot be reinstated.

 I received notice that I will lose my textbook scholarship, but I believe this is an error; what should I do?